Goshik92/FpgaCha/README.md

 Cryptor is a one-time pad consumer.
 Based on its type, it can either use the one-time pad to encrypt a file, or can just discard it (useful for performance measurements).

 Workers and the Cryptor communicate via tasks: Cryptor decides which part of one-time pad it needs and asks for this part by placing a certain task in the queue of scheduled tasks.
 Workers extract the tasks from the queue, generate the necessary blocks of one-time pad accordingly, and place the result in the queue of finished tasks, which puts the results in order (workers may process tasks at different rates, so the results may be un-ordered).
 Cryptor consumes the results from that queue and performs file encryption.

+More info about the architecture of `chacha20` utility is available in my [thesis](http://www.ece.uah.edu/~milenka/docs/igor.semenov.thesis.pdf).

 # Running the project